 A coaxial cable is essentially a central conductor wire wrapped in a plastic sheath, wrapped in turn in a shielding made of a braided metal net that runs along the whole cable.
 The braided shield is to be connected to the negative (cold) lead, the central conductor to the positive (hot) lead.

-This may be it for all HiFi purposes, since we’re talking about unbalanced connections vs. balanced connection use in professional audio.
-The braided shield in unbalanced cables provides isolation against external interferences; the low capacitance makes for a better high-frequency roll-off, hence a flatter frequency response.
+This may be it for all HiFi purposes, since we’re talking about unbalanced connections (not balanced connection use in professional audio).
+The braided shield in unbalanced cables provides isolation against external interference; the low capacitance makes for a better high-frequency roll-off, hence a flatter frequency response.
 The capacitance of cables affects the final audio result more on turntables than in other audio applications: capacitance is a function of impedance, therefore of length, so it is better to keep cable length around one meter or so.

 – I disconnected the cable from the subchassis but left it soldered to the right channel negative terminal metal tab; I simply isolated the lead in the “white tac” I’m using as internal dampening;

 – I connected a simple copper wire from the same subchassis connection to a hole in the top plate that you can find near the motor in any Thorens TD-16x;

 – a suitably long copper wire is also to be connected to the subchassis contact: it will function as grounding wire to the preamplifier.